To: Anyone looking for direct response copy in finance

-I've worked with Robert Kiyosaki's Rich Dad companies, collaborated with financial copywriting giants, MIT professors, Harvard Business School instructors, and the world's most sought after stock trader, Tim Sykes.
+I've worked with Robert Kiyosaki's Rich Dad companies, collaborated with THE BEST financial copywriting giants, MIT professors, Harvard Business School instructors, and the world's most sought after stock trading gurus.

 Since 2014 I've written 6 and 7-figure financial promos, launched courses, and written copy that's generated (and is STILL GENERATING) tens of thousands of leads.